botsman/crt-prsr/README.md

 Parser itself provides only basic functionality for parsing certificates.
 If you want to use it for some specific purpose, you need to implement your own plugin (see `/plugin`)

-## Loader
-Existing Loader is implemented mostly for reference and testing purposes.
-In real world you probably want to preserve loaded data (certificates, CRLs) in some database/cache.

 ## Usage

 ```go